Jihxx/glossario-ingles/README.md

 **W**

-Web site: Web (rede) e site (sítio); Possuí o mesmo significado que o site, mas é utilizado para fazer referência a uma página, exemplo: World Wide Web ou “www”.
+Web site: Web (network) and site (site); It has the same meaning as the website, but is used to refer to a page, for example: World Wide Web or “www”.

 **X**